aboviq/kollektor/README.md

 | -------- | -------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | fullPath | `String` | The full path to the found file                                                                                                                                       |
 | data     | `Object` | This contains `dir` (the relative path of the folder), `dirPath` (the full path of the folder) and all data returned from previous handlers affecting the same folder |

+The handler function can be async (return a promise) for the asynchronous version of Kollektor but must be synchronous for the sync version.

 Any `Object` returned from a handler is merged with the current folder's `data` and will be fed to the next handler affecting files in the same folder.
 When all handlers have been called and completed for a specific folder the resulting `data` is what's being returned in the `Array` of collected information.
 See the tests for more details on how it works.